-Alexander Springs is a 1st magnitude spring and pumps out 70 million gallons of water a day.
-The bottom of the Alexander Springs basin slopes gently down the farther you get from shore, before dropping to depths of 1o feet around the spring pool.
-Arm yourself and the kids with snorkels and masks if you plan to check out the springs.
-The glittering turquoise waters around the springs remain a constant 72°F year-round- which may seem warm to some, can actually get chilly after a while, but there are plenty of places around the shoreline to sit and warm up in the Florida sun.
+A 1st magnitude spring, Alexander Springs pumps out 70 million gallons of water a day.
+The bottom of the Alexander Springs basin slopes gently down the farther you get from shore, before dropping to depths of 1o-feet around the spring pool.
+Arm yourself and the kids with snorkels and masks if you plan to check out the springs, but leave those flippers behind, as they will stir up the sandy bottom and make underwater visibility difficult.
+The glittering turquoise waters around the springs remain a constant 72°F year-round, which may seem warm to some, but can actually get chilly after a while.
+Luckily, there are plenty of places around the shoreline to sit and warm up in the Florida sun.
 There’s even a sandy area for kids to dig in the dirt.

 Hiking the Timucuan Trail

 A boardwalk path beside the swimming hole takes you deep into the swamp.
 The sounds of kids enjoying the swimming hole soon fade into the distance.
 The wooden path, named after the Timucuan Indians who resided in the area, follows along the swampy area around the springs.
-A couple of river overlooks give you the opportunity to view Alexander Run.
-A dirt nature trail connected to the boardwalk leads around the Timucuan Indian shell mounds (middens) in the area to complete the 1.1-mile loop.
+River overlooks give you the opportunity to view Alexander Run.
+A dirt nature trail connected to the boardwalk leads around the Timucuan Indian shell mounds (middens) in the area to complete a 1.1-mile loop trail.
 You can choose to do the dirt portion of the loop or return via the boardwalk.
-Raccoons, snakes, deer, blue herons and even the occasional gator have been spotted from this nature trail.
+Raccoons, snakes, deer, blue herons and even the occasional gator are often spotted from this nature trail.

 Paddling Alexander Run

-Alexander Run begins from the Alexander Springs Recreation Area launch after the swimming area ropes and winds through swamp lands for 14 miles where it dumps into the St. John’s River.
-However, the nearest take out point is only 5 miles away at the County Road 445 Bridge.
+Alexander Run begins from the Alexander Springs Recreation Area launch located past the swimming area ropes.
+It winds through swampland for 14-miles where it dumps into the St. John’s River.
+The nearest take-out point can be found 5-miles away at the County Road 445 Bridge.
 You can bring your own kayak/canoe/paddle board or rent a kayak or canoe at the recreation area to explore the river and side creeks, but be warned, there is NO shuttle back to the park.